egekardes/kLkwsABM48qdp9px/README.md

 It evaluates model with the test data derived from by "format_input.py".

 ## main.sh
 This shell script is used for a automated pipelining of the process.
 It runs the python scripts in order to train and evaluate the model successfully.
+Be sure main.sh is executable before you use.
+Simply **chmod +x main.sh**